The Godin xtSA is an example of Godin's alternative thinking, with their "Multi-Voice" approach to an electric guitar.

 Godin guitars are by no means cheap or 'low budget' instruments.
 However, from a buyer's perspective, they benefit from several factors.
 Firstly, they don't have the 'brand recognition' or market penetration that allows them to get away with charging absurdly high prices (yet).
 Though many Godin guitars are quite high tech, they are generally affordable and many Godin designs are also quirky enough to 'stand out' from the crowd.

 Godin guitars are certainly not mass produced by comparison to Chinese made instruments.
 Being wholly constructed in Canada and the Northern USA, does imbue these guitars with a greater sense of integrity and transparency.
 We know, for example, that the people who are making these guitars are actually being paid a 'real' wage to do so.
-There are also YouTube videos showing the Godin factories' operation and the various production processes.
+There are also YouTube videos showing the Godin factories' operations and the various production processes.

-The Godin xtSA comes standard with the Godin soft case (bag), which (now that I've seen one) I believe to be inadequate to properly protect this instrument.
+The Godin xtSA comes standard with the Godin soft case (bag), which (now that I've seen a couple) I believe to be inadequate to properly protect this instrument.
 Had I known better, I would have purchased it with a hard case, regardless of the extra cost.
 A hard case will be acquired at some point soon.

 And lastly, there is resale value.
 When well maintained, most Godin guitars seem to hold their value exceptionally well, particularly the classical guitars.